Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

 The webpack development server is just that: a tool to use *during development*.
 When you compile your F# project with Fable using the command `npm run build`, the compilation generates static files like `main.js` inside the `dist` directory and that's it, webpack is out of play after compilation has finished.

-Now if you compile your project and run the `index.html` page directlty in your favorite web browser, it will be *unable* to send HTTP requests giving you the following error:
+Now if you compile your project and run the `index.html` page directly in your favorite web browser, it will be *unable* to send HTTP requests giving you the following error:

 <div style="width:100%;">
   <div style="margin: 0 auto; width:100%;">